BitJag/windows-cygwin-rmvlib-install-scripts/README.md

 The only updates you can expect from me for these scripts are if and when I feel that I need to update them, but feel free to leave an issue in the tracker.
 I will do my best to help.
 Or, feel free to alter the script for your own needs.

-This script will install the Removers Library, RMAC, RLN, and the necessary cross compiler tools inside a 32-bit CYGWIN environment in Windows.
+This script will install the Removers Library, RMAC, RLN, and the necessary cross compiler tools inside a 32-bit Cygwin environment in Windows.

 # RMAC/RLN/JLIBC/RMVLIB Installer Script
 (rmvlib_install.sh)

 ## About
-This script will install a working Atari Jaguar development environment, based on JLIBC and the Remover's Library, on a Windows machine with 32-bit CYGWIN and Vincent Rivière's m68k-atari-mint cross-tools already installed.
+This script will install a working Atari Jaguar development environment, based on JLIBC and the Remover's Library, on a Windows machine with 32-bit Cygwin and m68k-atari-mint cross-tools already installed.

 ________________

 ## Installed Development Tools
-The following tools will be built and installed to **<user's home folder>/Jaguar/**.
+The following tools will be built and installed to **c:\cygwin\home\<user's home folder>\Jaguar\**.

 ### RMAC
 A modern version of Atari's old Madmac assembler.
 Created by Reboot.